 Learn how to close your books and prevent changes to past transactions.

-This is an important step when you review the previous years year's financial data.
+This is an important step when you review the previous financial data.
 Closing your books ensures everything stays the way you want it to.
 It also prevents any accidental changes that could affect your financial reports.

 Step 1: Review your accounts

 - Sign in to QuickBooks Online as a primary or company admin.

 - Review your accounts and make sure everything looks good.